-Surgery may be necessary to an address an AC joint separation if conservative treatment does not provide meaningful relief or if there is a higher grade injury with significant displacement of the clavicle bone with respect to the acromium bone.
-In this situation, Dr. Vizzi may discuss surgically reconstructing the damaged ligaments to realign the clavicle to the acromium.
+Surgery may be suggested to an address an AC joint separation if conservative treatment does not provide meaningful relief or if there is a high-grade injury with significant displacement of the clavicle with respect to the acromion.
+In this situation, Dr. Vizzi may discuss surgically reconstructing the damaged ligaments to realign the clavicle to the acromion.

 To help ensure proper healing and a full return to activity, an AC joint separation should receive prompt medical attention.
 If you’ve injured your shoulder, contact Dr. Vizzi’s office in Lafayette, LA, to request a consultation today.